komoto48g/wxpj/README.md

 ## How to run wxpyJemacs

-Here, let "~/" represent the directory where the main program is unzipped.
-The main program file is "wxpyjemacs.py".

-Launch the program:
+Launch the main program:

     $ python ~/wxpyJemacs.py

+Here, "~/" represents the directory where the main program is unzipped.

 ## How to terminate wxpyJemacs